 With tourism figures reaching new heights and migration to Melbourne soaring, developments that offer multi-purpose utility, provide a much-needed solution to accommodate the increasing influx of people in the nation’s cultural capital.

 The number of people in Melbourne is increasing at an exponential rate, currently home to over 1.8 million households, this number is estimated to grow to over 2.4 million by 2036, surpassing Sydney as Australia’s biggest city by 20301.

 Rigby Cooke Lawyers hotels and accommodation industry group lead partner Michael Gough said mixed use hotel developments can be an innovative alternative to the traditional single use accommodation model.

-Mr Gough these types of investments capitalise on limited space and offer developers multiple revenue sources within the convenience of one structure.
+Mr Gough said amidst a tourism and immigration boom, these types of investments capitalise on limited space and offer developers multiple revenue sources within the convenience of one structure.

 ‘Even though mix use developments tick multiple boxes, the consequence of these tri-fold commercial spaces create more complicated legal and planning arrangements for developers,’ said Mr Gough.

 ‘Developers tend to opt for separate owners’ corporation (OC) and amenities, however, it’s imperative that project sale contracts clearly define the shared services as well as maintenance and insurance responsibilities.

 ‘Further, the value of apartments may be positively or negatively impacted if the hotel management agreement with the operator ceases, and a new hotel brand enters.
 Understanding this and ensuring that it is addressed in any development contracts with apartment purchasers, OC’s and hotel operators is vital to the success of these projects.

 ‘Despite these more intricate planning and legal considerations as the property development sector continues to grow in Australia, we are likely to see an increase in mixed use developments throughout our major cities.’